 - Exceeds time limits for rehearsals and performance; or

 - Proves detrimental to the classwork of anyone involved on the production.

 No later than one week following closing of the production, the student director will meet with the faculty mentor for a self-evaluation.
 At this meeting, the student will submit the following materials to the faculty mentor:

 - Director's book.

 - Final ground plan, prop list and costume plot.

 - Photographs, while not required, would be appreciated.

-The student director shall return or cause to be returned all props, furniture, costumes, or other equipment used in accordance with these guidelines.
-The space, including lighting equipment, rehearsal furniture, and seating, should be returned to its proper setting.
+The student director shall, in conjunction with any assigned design and technical staff, return all props, furniture, costumes, or other equipment used in accordance with these guidelines.
+The space, including lighting equipment, rehearsal furniture and seating, should be returned to its proper setting.
 This shall be accomplished within 48 hours after the close of the production.

 By following these guidelines we can assure that all students approved for projects will be working within the same context and that undue demands will not be placed upon our production capacity.